pytorch/glow/docs/Building.md

   -DGLOW_WITH_CPU=1 -DGLOW_WITH_OPENCL=1
   ```

+### Supporting multiple targets

+The JIT is able to target all environments supported by LLVM.
+If the
+`build_llvm.sh` script is used to build LLVM for Glow, all the currently stable
+architectures will be enabled.
+If you wish to control which architectures are
+built, you can use the `LLVM_TARGETS_TO_BUILD` parameter to CMake, which is a
+list of architectures to support, to enable the desired targets.

 ## Building with the Sanitizers

 The clang-sanitizer project provides a number of libraries which can be used with